Net metering in Indiana

 - The full text of SEA 309 of 2017

-- Annual net metering reports from the Indiana Utilities Regulatory Commission (IURC)
+- Quarterly net metering reports from the Indiana Utilities Regulatory Commission (IURC)

 - IURC net metering and interconnection timeline and documents